sencha/gxt-demo-projects/gxt-theme-40x/README.md

     * IntellJ IDEA - Create a GWT launcher.

 ## Building the theme
+The theme was copied from Triton and renamed as Tritium for example.

 ### Full Build
 Running `mvn install` from the root of the project will do a full project build which includes the theme.